have a strong reputation for quality, integrity and brilliant white

 diamond, not its national identity that makes it twinkle like a Northern star.

-stringent government regulations in the Northwest Territories they are also extremely high quality and
+to stringent government regulations in the Northwest Territories they are also extremely high quality and

 conflict-free diamonds.
 This Canadian reputation for integrity means that Canadian diamond rings are competing well